Once Upon a Time. . .

 To my wonderful husband, who not only tolerates all of the glitter, hairspray, loud sing-alongs, boisterous impromptu living room performances, and more... but somehow fully embraces and supports them.

-To all of my mentors in the music department at Weber State, for always having an encouraging word to spare and for being the most talented yet humble bunch of individuals I have ever been fortunate enough to know.
+To all of my mentors in the music department while I pursued my studies, for always having an encouraging word to spare and for being the most talented yet humble bunch of individuals I have ever been fortunate enough to know.

 It seems I could go on forever, but lastly I must mention all of YOU.
 For being kind, motivational, compassionate, and genuine.
 If it weren't for you, I wouldn't be blessed with half of what I do.
 You truly are the biggest blessing.